fidelcavell/fidelcavell/README.md

 ###

-<p align="left">I'm Fidel Cavell, and I passionate to work as an Android developer from Indonesia 🇮🇩 ⚡.</p>
+<p align="left">I'm Fidel Cavell, and I passionate to work as an Application developer.</p>
-<p>🚀 Currently, I'm pursuing a degree in Information Technology 📚, and I have a strong passion for Mobile Development especially on Android Development 🌱.</p>
+<p>🚀 Currently, I'm pursuing a degree in Information Technology 📚, and I have a strong passion for Software Development especially on Mobile Development 🌱.</p>
 <p>If you're interested, you can check out my portfolio on Github and DM me on Linkedin to collaborate! 📱📫👀</p>

 ###